s4urp8n/PackageTemplate/README.md

 # This is template repository of package

-Use this package to develop any package of any project
+Use this package to develop any package of any project.
+Travis-CI, Composer, Codeception config examples added and ready to deploy!
+Documentation will be stored in **docs** directory.

 #### Prepare package
 ```